-Business owners are well aware of the advantages of data but in many cases feel overwhelmed by the increasing list of technical terminology that faces them, the wild variety of offerings and costs presented by tech providers and the decision on what to actually go after to ensure a sensible path and a valid return on investment.
+Business owners are well aware of the advantages of data but may feel overwhelmed by the amount technical terminology involved.
+The wild variety of offerings and costs presented by tech providers and the decision on what to actually go after to ensure a sensible path and a valid return on investment.

-At MCD we help businesses grow and thrive through the adoption of digital technology and one of the areas we are seeing consistent value for our customers is through data collection and analysis to help them operate more intelligently.
+At MCD we help businesses grow and thrive through the adoption of digital technology.
+One of the areas we are seeing consistent value for our customers is through data collection and analysis to help them operate more intelligently.
 This is an area that is far more achievable than many think but requires humans, time and knowledge to make it a success.

 noun [ U, + sing/pl verb ]

 Information, especially facts or numbers, collected to be examined and considered and used to help decision-making.

 The data pyramid is often used to show the functional relationships between data, information, knowledge, and wisdom.
 It starts with raw data which means very little in its form.
 However, give that data some structure, contextualisation and condense it then it can become meaningful information.
 If it is then compared against know-how, experience, insight and understanding then it becomes knowledge.

 You might know that your factory can develop 500 products a month, it sounds like a great number but if you don’t know you did 550 the previous month and 600 the month before that then you don’t have the knowledge that production is slowing down for one reason or another.

 Wisdom, or awareness can provide a strong common sense judgement, direct a company’s strategy and grow in competitive market places.
 Jeff Bezos used data to help him make his decision to build Amazon.